 The direct allocation of state funds to postsecondary institutions partly determines the student's share of the cost of higher education.
 Figures 22a-c demonstrate the degree to which state appropriations approximate education and related expenditures (i.e., the total amount spent on instruction, student services, and academic support).
-The average amount of state appropriations constitutes less than half of the average education and related expenditures at public research universities (41 percent), master's universities (54 percent), and two-year colleges (48 percent).
+The average amount of state appropriations constitutes less than half of the average education and related expenditures at public two-year colleges (33 percent).
+State appropriations account for a greater amount of expenditures at research universities (60 percent) and master's universities (52 percent).